LindavdGvB/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 ## Manual commandline use of Clinker

-This manual Clinker exercise should only be done *after* you have completed the annotation exercise from day 3 and if you feel compfortable using the commandline.
+This manual Clinker exercise should only be done *after* you have completed the annotation exercise from day 3 and if you feel comfortable using the commandline.
 It requires a good understanding of the input files of Clinker and how to get annotations.
 The commandline extraction procedure is complex and possibly it is better to do this by hand.

 ### Extracting regions
 ~~~